Resources » PDF Basics » How to Edit a PDF Online

 • How do you edit or add text to a PDF for free?

 The PDF is a very strong file format for saving and sharing documents online.
 The PDF, or portable document format, preserves the format of the page and can be viewed on any modern internet browser.
-PDFs are great for resumes, contracts, Christmas cards, e-publications, and just about any other document that needs to be shared online.
+PDFs are great for contracts, Christmas cards, resumes, e-publications, and just about any other document that needs to be shared online.

 Fortunately, PDF.live provides a PDF editing service with no special software required, entirely online.